HosseinAgha/persian-katex-plugin/Readme.md

 Following is an example for how we generated default Vazir font metrics.
 You have to provide the path to _truetype (ttf)_ files of your font (metrics are usually the same for other file types).
 You also need to provide each font name in the following format: `[fontname]-[Regular/Bold/Italic/BoldItalic]`.
-You can also a provide an aditional unicodeRange array to define which range of unicode characters you want to extract from font file.
+You can also provide an aditional unicodeRange array to define which range of unicode characters you want to extract from font file.
 ```javascript
 const generateMetrics = require("perisan-katex-plugin/utils/generateMetrics");
 const path = require("path");